iodigital-com/io-technology/data/blog/getting-started-with-trpc/part-1-building-the-api.md

 })
 ```

-If you look closely at our `add` procedure, you will notice we added a new method called `input()`.
-This `input()` method takes an input validation schema that defines what our incoming request body should look like.
-Like mentioned before, tRPC supports a handful of input validators, but we have decided to use `Zod`.
+If you look closely at the `add` procedure, you will notice we added a new method called `input()`.
+This `input()` method takes an input validation schema that defines what our incoming request body should look like. tRPC supports a handful of input validators, but we have decided to use `Zod`.
 If you look closely, you can see that all we are doing is telling tRPC that our request body should exist of an object containing a title that is a string.
 Let's jump back to Postman and hit our `todo.add` API again to test this out.

 As you can see, the data array is now correctly populated: